xavier8854/nagios-check-informix/README.md

 # nagios-plugins-informix

-This plugins check an Informix DB for various metrics
+This plugins check an Informix DB for various metrics.
+Obvously, you need Informix Client SDK

 #Usage :